New York - The Entry Point for Immigrants

 Different Immigration procedures were used by health officials to determine who was suitable to enter the USA.
 A 20-second medical examination was used to determine the health status of individuals, whether for heart problems, hernia or conjunctivitis, which was then indicated on their blazers or jacket before sending them for isolation, detention or dismissal.
 All in all, the process only took some two to five hours, leaving many free to enter America in relatively less time compared to the time spent on the arduous journey from Europe.

 Most Immigrants on Ellis Island came from Europe.
 Other immigrants came from Asia and Russia, mixing faiths, religions, and cultures interminably.
 As a result, almost half of the American population can trace their family roots back to a relative who entered via the Port of New York Authority on Ellis Island.
+Thanks to the diverse population, there a lot of firm specialized for translation services in New York.
 Famous personalities that went through Ellis island include opera tenor Enrico Caruso, entertainer Bob Hope, filmmaker Frank Capra, actress Claudette Colbert, cosmetologist Max Factor and physicist Albert Einstein.

 While millions of immigrants were shipped to the States through Ellis every year, nowadays, millions of tourists choose to take flights to New York and continue to visit Ellis Island, every year.